Dalas121/Heir_2_The_Throne/README.md

 - surprise, Li'sar's back.
 Her army is much weaker
 - Konrad has a change of heart, and refuses to fight Li'sar.
 He joins her / is taken prisoner / something like that
 - Delfador worries Konrad will be executed once Li'sar reaches Weldyn.
 Delfador goes off to fight Asheviere by himself
+	- or maybe he goes off for some other reason?
 - Li'sar and Konrad fight Asheviere's ally Iliah'al (details TBD after AoA releases).
 They bond.
-	- Li'sar is always a separate allied side, not directly under the player's control
+	- Li'sar is always a separate (genuinely helpful) allied side, not directly under the player's control

 Phase 3
-- we learn that Delfador has been captured by Asheviere, and will be executed in X months (not immediately, because Asheviere is trying to lure Konrad)
+- we learn that Delfador (or maybe instead Kaylan/Ethiliel/someone?) has been captured by Asheviere, and will be executed in X months (not immediately, because Asheviere is trying to lure Konrad)
-- player plays 2-3 more phase 3 scenarios (varies by difficulty)
+- player plays 1-2 more phase 3 scenarios (varies by difficulty)
 - Konrad and Li'sar confront Asheviere at Weldyn.
 Delfador is rescued; Asheviere dies/flees/etc. Hooray!

 //--------------------